Kurento/kurento/source/features/events.rst

 MediaStateChanged
 -----------------

-- State = *Connected*: At least *one* of the audio or video RTP streams in the session is still alive (receiving RTCP packets).
+- State = *Connected*: At least *one* of the audio or video RTP streams in the session is still alive (sending or receiving RTCP packets).

-- State = *Disconnected*: None of the RTP streams belonging to the session is alive (ie. no RTCP packets are received for any of them).
+- State = *Disconnected*: None of the RTP streams belonging to the session is alive (ie. no RTCP packets are sent or received for any of them).

 These signals from GstRtpBin will trigger the ``MediaStateChanged`` event: